huxingran1993/SemanticSearch/README.md

 ## Introduction

-This application developed based on the 10 tasks below.\
+This application developed based on the 10 tasks below.

+Spring Boot + MongoDB + PostMan

 ### Key point:
 * Using Lambda Expressions